The Last Kingdom of Al Andalus (The Play)

 FERDINAND.

-That is where the inquisition shall ultimately eradicate the history of the Moors, from our beloved Hispania.
+That is where the Inquisition shall serve its final purpose—by eradicating the Moorish legacy from our beloved Spain.

 ISABELLA.